drakeomar/CSE_134B_2/hw4/README.md

     For the tagged template literals,

+    I utilized setTimeout in order to properly clear the output tag before displaying the alert.

 Part 2:

-    For the custom dialog section, there is customdialog.html
+    For the custom dialog section, there is customdialog.html and customdialog.js.

 Part 3: